 6. Removing all exhibit materials at the approved end date of the show.

-7. Receiving approval from the Exhibitions Committee for any distributed materials (print or digital) connected to the exhibition.
+7. Receiving approval from FAU Libraries for any distributed materials (print or digital) connected to the exhibition.

 8. Any delivery costs associated with the materials.

 9. Any costs incurred in the installation and de-installation.